soopsman/Borderlands-Loot-Randomizer/README.md

 ## Note About This Fork

-This fork of loot randomizer integrates the online tracker functionality from [bl2_loot_tracker](https://github.com/soopsman/bl2_loot_tracker) directly into the mod.
+This fork of Loot Randomizer integrates the online tracker functionality from [bl2_loot_tracker](https://github.com/soopsman/bl2_loot_tracker) directly into the mod.

 The settings can be found in the Configure Seed Tracker section.